Sivecano/Sivecano/README.md

 - 👋 Hi, I’m @Sivecano
 - 👀 I’m interested in exploring fun ideas
-- 🌱 I’m currently learning haskell
+- 🌱 I’m currently learning zig and haskell
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source stuff ig
-- 📫 How to reach me ...
+- 📫 How to reach me e-mail

 <!---
 Sivecano/Sivecano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.